-The Harvard framework for HRM is an HR model comprised of six components.
+The Harvard model for HRM is an HR strategy model comprised of five components:

-- The model starts, on the left, with stakeholder interest.
+1. The model starts, on the left, with stakeholder interest.
 These stakeholders include shareholders, management, employee groups, government, and more.
-These interests define the HRM policies.
+These interests define the model of HRM policies.

-- When done well, HRM policies lead to positive HRM outcomes.
-These include the previously mentioned retention, cost-effectiveness, commitment, and competence.
+4. When done well, strategic HRM policies lead to positive HRM outcomes.
+These includes retention, cost-effectiveness, commitment, and competence.

 Strategic human resource management (SHRM) can be defined as a way of deciding on the plans and intentions of an organisation looking at the relationship between employment and the following human resource management processes and procedures within an organisation – development, recruitment, training, benefit and employee relations plans, performance management, strategies and procedures.
 It’s an approach to human resource management that has the goal of using people most wisely with respect to the strategic needs of the organisation.

 It is strategic way of managing the organisation’s most valued properties: the employees are individually and jointly contributing to the success and achievement of the organisation’s objectives.
 There are several models and theories of strategic human resource management.

 Among these are best practice model and contingency model identified by Hope-Hailey et al (1998).
 According to Michael Armstrong in his book titled ‘A handbook of Human Resource Management Practice’.
 Best practice model of strategic human resource management otherwise known as outcome model is a model that emphasise commitment rather than compliance and advocates processes of culture management to achieve cultural control of an organisation.
 It is universalist approach.